Randle, Knicks beat Celtics to clinch No. 4 seed in East

-NEW YORK (AP) — Julius Randle and the New York Knicks will open the NBA playoffs at home.
+NEW YORK (AP) — Usually at home when the playoffs start, the New York Knicks will be on their home court this time.

-Randle capped his All-Star season with 20 points, seven rebounds and seven assists, and the Knicks beat the Boston Celtics 96-92 on Sunday to clinch the No. 4 seed in the Eastern Conference.
+Julius Randle capped his All-Star season with 20 points, seven rebounds and seven assists, and the Knicks beat the Boston Celtics 96-92 on Sunday to clinch the No. 4 seed in the Eastern Conference.

-RJ Barrett scored 22 points for the Knicks, who won their third straight to finish 41-31 and set up a first-round series with the Atlanta Hawks.
-The Knicks are headed to the playoffs for the first time since winning the Atlantic Division title in 2012-13.
+RJ Barrett scored 22 points for the Knicks, who won their third straight to finish 41-31 and earn home-court advantage for a first-round series with the Atlanta Hawks.
+The Knicks are headed to the postseason for the first time since winning the Atlantic Division title in 2012-13.

+“We’re fighting for something every single game and that’s a good feeling,” Barrett said.
+“We’re a tough, resilient team.
+We’ve kind of made our name off that.
+So just really excited to go to the playoffs and fight hard and see what we can do.”

 They needed a win Sunday to assure themselves of playing at Madison Square Garden next weekend and got plenty of help from the Celtics, who were already locked into the play-in tournament at the No. 7 spot and rested all their top players.